 Dogs do so much more than entertain us with tricks or accompany us on walks.
 Their abilities as service dogs are astounding.
-Gaining in popularity, dogs that assist people who have seizures play an important role in the lives of their owners.
+Dogs that assist people who have seizures play an important role in the lives of their owners.

 Why do people with seizures need dogs?